tsettle/preseem-api/README.md

 Oh, if you're reading this, you probably don't need me to tell you that once you've put all that into composer.json, you need to run `composer install` or something.

 # License
-It looks like Amir has the LGPL, so I have to use the LGPL.
-One of the least open open source licenses there is, but I digress...
-I'm sure you're not here to discuss the politics of FOSS licensing.

-The license file is in here somewhere.
-If there's anything else I need to do to stroke RMS's ego, let me know.
+No clue which Garbage Public License I should be using, so I copyied Amir's license, which is LGPL in composer.json, and AGPL in the license file.
+Let me know what, if anything, I need to change to avoid the wrath of RMS.